d-krupke/skbuild-conan/README.md

 or just added instructions on how to install them (which of course can scare pure Python users).

-**This project is currently just nice interface to hacks we accumulated.
+**This project is currently just a nice interface to hacks we accumulated.
 We try to make it as universal and robust as possible as we rely on this for multiple projects, but we are working fast-paced and will quickly abandon this tool once there is something better.**